Koh Lanta proudly sits in the Andaman sea on the southwest coast of Thailand alongside its fellow popular islands, Koh Phi Phi and Phuket.

 It doesn’t stop here.
 Koh Lanta offers several unique experiences that will convince you alone.
 Take for example the volunteering opportunity at the Lanta Animal Welfare Centre or practising Muay Thai at one of the highly-rated gyms.

 New to Koh Lanta?
-We’ve written this compact Koh Lanta guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Koh Lanta!
+Our compact Koh Lanta guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Koh Lanta!

 Or the local monkeys saying hello during their visit to the beach!

 Khlong Chak Beach is the perfect afternoon addition to your itinerary after visiting the nearby Khlong Chak waterfall and cave just a jungle hike away.

 You can’t stop dreaming of exploring that warm, tropical sea?